 Or so I thought.
 Then I ran into rubocop, which is a sort of linter and style cop.
 Those can be helpful, so I thought I’d give it a try.
 And it’s mostly good.
 Except it’s opinionated, and some of their opinions are wrong.
 For example:

-the indentation should be four spaces, not two.
+the indentation should be four spaces, not two as they suggest

 You need space inside parentheses (although I will grant the extra whitespace is less important with syntax highlighting than without it).